jacobkap/asciiSetupReader/README.md

 setup file gives the actual value of these repesentations.
 The parameter “value\_label\_fix” will give the real values if TRUE, otherwise it will keep the representation.
-This parameter is the most time consuming part of the function so if you have a very large dataset but only a few variables you are interested in, it may be wise to set it as FALSE.
+This parameter is the most time consuming part of the function so if you have a very large data set but only a few variables you are interested in, it may be wise to set it as FALSE.

 ``` r